Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Automatic reconnect

-AutoConnect changes WIFI mode depending on the situation.
-The [AutoConnect::begin](lsbegin.md) function starts WIFI in STA mode and starts the webserver if the connection is successful by the 1st-WiFi.begin.
-But if the connection fails with the least recently established access point, AutoConnect will switch the WIFI mode to AP_STA and starts the DNS server to be able to launch a captive portal.
+AutoConnect will change the WiFi mode depending on the situation.
+The [AutoConnect::begin](lsbegin.md) function starts WiFi mode in **STA** and starts the webserver if the connection is successful by the 1st-WiFi.begin.
+But if it will fail to connect with the least recently established access point, it will switch the WiFi mode to **AP_STA** and starts the DNS server to be able to launch a captive portal.

-When the captive portal is started, SoftAP starts and the STA is disconnected.
-At this point, the station configuration information that the ESP module has stored on its own (it is known as the SDK's [station_config](https://github.com/esp8266/Arduino/blob/db75d2c448bfccc6dc308bdeb9fbd3efca7927ff/tools/sdk/include/user_interface.h#L249) structure) is discarded.
+When the captive portal starts, **SoftAP** starts and STA disconnected.
+At this point, the station configuration information (it is known as the SDK's [station_config](https://github.com/esp8266/Arduino/blob/db75d2c448bfccc6dc308bdeb9fbd3efca7927ff/tools/sdk/include/user_interface.h#L249) structure) that the ESP module has stored on its own is discarded.

-AutoConnect can connect to an access point again using saved credential that has disconnected once, and its control is allowed by [**autoReconnect**](apiconfig.md#autoreconnect). [*AutoConnectConfig::autoReconnect*](apiconfig.md#autoreconnect) option specifies to attempt to reconnect to the past established access point that stored in saved credentials.
-AutoConnect does not start SoftAP immediately even if 1st-WiFi.begin fails when the [**autoReconnct**](apiconfig.md#autoreconnect) is enabled.
-It will scan the WiFi signal, and if the same BSSID as the detected BSSID is stored in flash as AutoConnect credentials, explicitly apply it and reruns WiFi.begin still WIFI_STA mode.
-(The autoReconnect works effectively even if the SSID is a hidden access point)
+AutoConnect can connect to an access point again that has disconnected once, and its control is allowed by [*AutoConnectConfig::autoReconnect*](apiconfig.md#autoreconnect) that option specifies to attempt to reconnect to the past established access point using the saved credentials.
+If the [**autoReconnect**](apiconfig.md#autoreconnect) is enabled, AutoConnect will not launch SoftAP immediately even if 1st-WiFi.begin fails.
+When AutoConnect fails to connect WiFi, it will scan the WiFi signal to find out which access points it had connected to in the past.
+Then if it finds the saved BSSID in the broadcasts, AutoConnect will attempt to connect again applying the matched credential explicitly while still in STA mode.
+(AutoReconnect works well even with hidden SSID access points)

 ```cpp hl_lines="3"
 AutoConnect       Portal;